TheoSouchon/SpectrgoramGenerator/README.md

 	It is based on MVC format (application = Model, interfaces = View, controller = Controller) and images for some ressources

 	NOTE : You need to have a data base working while starting the app (xampp or wampserver), the database template is in the file "admin.sql"
+	NOTE2 : The acounts you can used without creating an account are present in the "users" table of the file "admin.sql" NOTE3 : The application can only convert .wav file NOTE4 : You must have the python environment on your computer (example Windows os : Microsoft Store -> install python 3.10 then open the cmd console and type "pip install scipy"
+,"pip install matplotlib", "pip install numpy"
 ## In Documentation :

 	The report.